cisco-ce/roomos.cisco.com/doc/TechDocs/UiExtensions.md

 # User Interface Extensions

 The Board, Desk, and Room series devices feature User Interface (UI) Extensions that enable you to design new panels and action buttons for creating custom functionalities.
-The extensions appear as additional activities on the home screen, and users can interact with them.
-This can be used to simplify the workflow, automate tasks on the video device, or control entirely different devices in the room, such as lights, blinds, air condition, etc.
+The extensions appear as additional buttons on the home screen or in the control panel, and users can interact with them.This can be used to simplify the workflow, automate tasks on the video device, or control entirely different devices in the room, such as lights, blinds, air condition, etc.

 A UI extension is a user interface component with no built-in control logic.
 When users interact with these UI elements, they trigger events that developers can monitor and respond to, either by employing macros or integrating external functionalities, such as through JSXAPI.
 This flexibility empowers developers to design UIs capable of diverse actions, like controlling meeting room lighting, sending messages upon detecting a specific number of individuals in a meeting room, or starting the coffee machine, according to their requirements.